 The IPB anchor partners and centers of excellence perform research in fields ranging from cybersecurity to materials testing to clean energy.
 Ten industry partners have invested more than $80 million for research at the IPB.

-Thermo Fisher Scientific Center for Advanced Microscopy and Materials Analysis
+Thermo Fisher Scientific Center of Excellence

 Est. November 2014 Investment: $25 Million